A Foreward from Matt:

 Once I got over the crushing blow, I sprung my platform into action.
 I figured Lois wasn’t just going to lie down and die.
 This was a perfect opportunity to get the smiles going and uplift Lois and her loved ones around her.

-Now to disclaim: Lois and I weren’t a match made in heaven right away.
+Now to disclaim: Lois and I weren’t a match made in Smile Heaven right away.
 There were your typical roommate challenges to overcome like giving each other space, the divvying up of chores, and both of our propensities to walk around naked.
 But we found a way to make it work.
 I cooked, Lois cleaned.
 Lois cut the grass, I took out the trash.
 Sometimes.
 And the naked thing, well, Lois got the good end of the stick on that.

 But it was the morning cancer treatments that really strengthened our bond.
 The two of us woke up at 5:30 am EVERY morning.
 Lois would make me a cup of coffee, and then I would ‘chauffeur’ her to treatment in her famous “pimped-out-pink” Volvo.